kojiishi/explainers/text-box-trim.md

 </p>

-[This video from Figma](https://x.com/figma/status/1640750882613493760) demonstrates how the their implementation works.
+[This video from Figma](https://x.com/figma/status/1640750882613493760) demonstrates how the their implementation solves this use case.

 Similar to the use case above, the "top of text" could be the cap-height or the x-height, depends on the text content or on the authors' preferences.